Doctors, FG Resolve to End Strike Soon

-Striking doctors alongside the federal government on Wednesday resolved to settle all issues surrounding the six weeks industrial action that has crippled medical services in the country.
+Striking doctors and the federal government have resolved to settle all issues surrounding the six weeks industrial action that has crippled medical services in the country.

+This is just as the federal government has asked the two main unions on the health sector, the Nigerian Medical Association (NMA) and the Joint Health Sector Union (JOHESU) to end the end the division among their members so as to address most of the outstanding industrial issues in the sector amicably.

-The resolution was reached at Wednesday’s proceedings at the National Industrial Court (NIC), Abuja.
+However, the resolution was reached with the striking doctors at yesterday’s proceedings at the National Industrial Court, Abuja.

 The National Association of Resident Doctors (NARD) had on August 1, embarked on an indefinite strike over irregular payment of salaries, amongst others.

-However, after its appeals failed to stop the doctors from embarking on the industrial action, the federal government approached the court for an order compelling the doctors to return to work.
+However, after several appeals failed to stop the doctors from embarking on the industrial action, the federal government approached the court for an order compelling the doctors to return to work.

 “It is hereby ordered that claimant/applicant and the defendant/respondent suspend all forms of hostilities forthwith pending the hearing and determination of the motion on notice,” the court had ordered.

-When the matter came up Wednesday, the lawyer to the federal government, Mr Tochukwu Maduka, informed the court that he has filed a case of contempt against NARD.
+But when the matter came up yesterday, lawyer to the federal government, Mr. Tochukwu Maduka, informed the court that he has filed a case of contempt against NARD.

-Responding, the lawyer to the striking doctors, Mr Femi Falana (SAN), told the court that he has filed a further affidavit in support of notice for stay of execution.
+Responding, lawyer to the striking doctors, Mr. Femi Falana, told the court that he had filed a further affidavit in support of notice for stay of execution.

 Falana further stated that he was challenging the jurisdiction of the court to hear the matter.

-He, however, stated that the parties should go back to the negotiation table, adding that it is in line with the order to suspend hostility.
+He, however, stated that parties should go back to the negotiation table, adding that it was in line with the order to suspend hostility.

 “We can resume today or even tomorrow if a decision is reached,” he said.